languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-7. Stung by anxiety for this little sister, she upbraided Miss W--- for her fancied indifference to Anne's state of health.<br>
+7.Stung by anxiety for this little sister, she upbraided Miss W--- for her fancied indifference to Anne's state of health.<br>
 <table>
     <tr>
         <th> GT</th>